If you’re hurt as the result of someone else’s negligent acts or omissions, we’ve got your back.

 - Rental premises

-- Negligent acts of government authorities resulting in injury
+- Negligent acts of government authorities resulting in personal injury

 - Dog attacks